mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * it allows a more progressive traffic switch
   * old environment could be kept for quick rollback long after the release
 * Immutable deployments can be implemented by using a blue/green strategy, but not the opposite.

+## CloudFormation

+### Stackset

+* self managed permissions
+  * create an execution role in member account that has full permissions on CF and required permissions to create services declared in the stack
+  * trust policy to allow admin role to assume the execution role

 # Module 8 : High Availability - DDoS